google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction/README.md

 pip install tensorflow-datasets absl-py
 ```

+**Note:** the TensorFlow Datasets package is not required when using the C4 dataset in compressed json format.

 ### Setup C4 in TensorFlow Datasets

 Obtain the **C4 corpus version 2.2.1** by following [these instructions](https://www.tensorflow.org/datasets/catalog/c4).
-More recent versions such as version 3.0.1 provided by [allenai](https://github.com/allenai/allennlp/discussions/5056) may also [work](https://github.com/google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction/issues/2).
+It may be possible to use more recent versions such as version 3.0.1 provided by [allenai](https://github.com/allenai/allennlp/discussions/5056), obtaining most of the [edited sentences](https://github.com/google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction/issues/2).

 ### Download the C4\_200M corruptions